haavarstein/haavarstein/README.md

 ---

-## 👨‍💻 About Me
+## About Me

 I'm a Principal Endpoint Platform Engineer and Microsoft Most Valuable Professional (10 consecutive years) with more than 25 years of experience designing enterprise endpoint platforms, automation frameworks, and modern device management solutions.

-I specialize in treating endpoint management as software engineering by building automation-first solutions using Microsoft Intune, Microsoft Graph, PowerShell, GitHub, APIs, and AI-assisted development.

-I build automation-first endpoint platforms that scale.

-My work combines Microsoft Intune, Microsoft Graph, PowerShell, GitHub, APIs, and AI-assisted development to eliminate operational toil, improve compliance, and simplify enterprise endpoint management.
+I build automation-first endpoint platforms that scale by combining Microsoft Intune, Microsoft Graph, PowerShell, GitHub, APIs, and AI-assisted development to eliminate operational toil, improve compliance, and simplify enterprise endpoint management.

-I enjoy building open-source tools that help IT teams automate repetitive work and gain deeper visibility into their endpoint environments.
+I enjoy building open-source tools that help IT teams automate repetitive work, improve visibility, and modernize endpoint operations.

 ---